TIBCOSoftware/snappydata/docs/quickstart/getting_started_on_aws.md

 <a id="getting-started-on-aws"></a>
 # Getting Started on Amazon Web Services (AWS)

-You can quickly create a single host SnappyData cluster (that is, a lead node, a data node and a locator) in a single Amazon Elastic Compute Cloud (EC2) instance through the AWS CloudFormation.
+You can quickly create a single host TIBCO ComputeDB cluster (that is, a lead node, a data node and a locator) in a single Amazon Elastic Compute Cloud (EC2) instance through the AWS CloudFormation.

 ## Prerequisites